NobodyXu/NobodyXu.github.io/_posts/2017-12-19-extern_template.md

 ```

 Then use ```compiler-name -std=c++11 -c -probably-other-parms some-name.cc``` , you will get the PID code of these templates,
-<p>and now you can use the samecommand (-probably-other-parms doesn't need to be the ssame) to compile other .cc files that use
+and now you can use the samecommand (-probably-other-parms doesn't need to be the ssame) to compile other .cc files that use
-<p>these templates and link them togther.
+these templates and link them togther.
 Bingo, they work!

 But how about writing a template header and then put some rather frequent used instantiation into a .cc file?

-<p>I write the following test code to demonstrate how to use it:
+I write the following test code to illustrate how to use it:

 ```c++
 //extern_template.h